influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj template.custom

-CustomTrigger refers to the specification of the custom trigger.
+"CustomTrigger refers to the specification of the custom trigger."

 ### fn template.custom.withCertFilePath